nntung/MHO/DeveloperInfo.md

 Dev name is nntung.
 I am working in Sweden.
+I am trying to use Git and GitHub.